Paul Cayard

 Paul Pierre Cayard (born May 19, 1959) is an American yachtsman and professional sailor.
 He has competed at multiple world championship level sailing events, including the America's Cup, the Whitbread Round the World Race, the Volvo Ocean Race and the Olympic Games.
-In 1998 he was selected as the US Rolex Yachtsmen of the Year.
+In 1998, he was selected as the US Rolex Yachtsmen of the Year.
 He has won seven world championships, twice participated in the Olympic Games and seven times in the America's Cup.
-In 2011 he was elected into the US Sailing Hall of Fame.
+In 2011, he was elected into the US Sailing Hall of Fame.

 Biography

-Paul Cayard was born in San Francisco, California.
-He began sailing in 1967, at the age of eight.
-He graduated in 1981, with a degree in Business Management from San Francisco State University.
-He speaks three languages: English, French and Italian.
-He enjoys flying and holds a pilots certification with instrument rating for single engine aircraft.
-Of all his sailing accomplishments, he counts his 1988 Star Class World Championship as his most prized victory.

-Currently, Cayard serves as Executive Director of the US Olympic Sailing Team.
-From 2019-2020, he served as Chairman of the Board for St. Francis Yacht Club.
-He is an ambassador for Rolex, the One Ocean Foundation and Vice President of the International Star Class.